ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - lockAssertionExpiration REQUIRED.
 The expiration date and time {{DATETIME}} of the lock or escrow upon the asset on the origin network.

 - hashPrevMessage REQUIRED.
-The hash of the previous message.
+The cryptographic hash of the last message.
+The default hash algorithm is SHA256.

 Example: